winnie likes honey

 Honey and apple cider

-One tablespoon apple cider and one teaspoon of honey will make together a perfect mixture that will eliminate cold symptoms very quickly.
+One tablespoon apple cider and one teaspoon of honey will make a perfect mixture that will eliminate cold symptoms very quickly.
 It is also helpful when the cold is accompanied by a sore throat.

 BE ALERT IF